yasasbanukaofficial/simple-todo/README.md

 ## To-Do List Project
- This is a simple Javascript Project
+ This is a simple Javascript Project.

  Todo List is a simple project that every beginner should practice doing.
+ So hope this will be a good example.